-- Will the existing township / village feeling for each centre be retained with a local community focus? - Does the option promote dislocation of the town centres? - Could the option promote overdevelopment of the town centres?
+- Will the existing township / village feeling for the area be retained with a local community focus? - Does the option promote dislocation of the town centre? - Could the option promote overdevelopment of the town centre?

 D. Impact on community and local services and the ability to increase/retain services